evensolberg/fitutils/fitrename/README.md

 * Note that for `%serial_number` some GPX files may have this in notes, and the application will attempt to extract a value.

-> **NOTE:** You should do a dry run before attempting to rename files to ensure you get the expected result.
+> **NOTE:** Not all file types contain all of this information.
+Notably, FIT tends to be the most data-rich.
+You should do a dry run before attempting to rename files to ensure you get the expected result.

+If a file before attempting to rename a file, the application will check if the target already exists.
+If it does, a unique identifier will be appended thusly: `filename (unqiue_id)` where `filename` is the duplicate name.